mdaffin/disconnected.systems/_drafts/nimduino.md

 }
 ```

-Then to compile and upload to the Arduino UNO simply;
+Then to compile and upload to the Arduino UNO simply run the following

 ```bash
 avr-gcc -Os -DF_CPU=16000000UL -mmcu=atmega328p -c -o led.o led.c